Compliance with the QCA Code

 “The Board believes that good corporate governance is not just a matter of achieving the high standards of business ethics that our shareholders, employees, customers and suppliers have a right to expect, it is also essential to deliver long-term success for our business and therefore shareholder value.”

 The Board has adopted the Quoted Companies Alliance Corporate Governance Code (“QCA Code”).
-The following sets out how we comply with the Code or intend to so in this our first year as public company.
-We will provide annual updates on our compliance with the QCA Code.
+The following sets out how we comply with the Code.

 Principle 1 – Establish a strategy and business model which promote long-term value for shareholders